awsdocs/amazon-personalize-developer-guide/doc_source/custom-dataset-groups.md

 1. Import your data into an Amazon Personalize dataset and record real\-time event data from user interactions with items\.

-1. Choose a recipe \(algorithm\) to use on the data and when you have collected enough data, train a solution version with the recipe\.
+1. Choose a recipe to use on the data and train a solution version with the recipe\.
+Before you train a solution version, your interactions data must have the following:
    + At minimum 1000 interactions records from users interacting with items in your catalog\.
 These interactions can be from bulk imports, or streamed events, or both\.
    + At minimum 25 unique user IDs with at least 2 interactions for each\.